“All of the projection models were wrong. All of them,” admitted New York Governor Andrew Cuomo in an interview last week with MSNBC.

 Governor Cuomo had been issuing frantic demands for tens of thousands of ventilators... that turned out not to be needed as the rate of new hospitalizations for COVID-19 infections in New York plunged with surprising speed.

-Governor Cuomo had warned America that New York City was the canary in the coal mine, that other cities would soon suffer similar death rates.
+Governor Cuomo had warned America that New York City was the canary in the coal mine and that other cities would soon suffer similar death rates.

 And based on models cited by Dr. Anthony Fauci just a few days ago, the United States was expected to rack up around 200,000 deaths from the virus – or more than 2 million if we failed to socially distance, according to other widely cited models.